IBM Printer Model 4: History

 The previous Printer Model 3 was released as part of IBM 4683 POS system equipment line; The Model 4 was a little updated version of Model 3, upgraded to support of new IBM 4694 POS system.
+However, unlike the Model 2, which could only operate with IBM 4683 POS systems, the Model 3 was compatible with 4694 POS systems.
+Both the Model 3 and Model 4 printers made the same printing noise since they had the same print engine.

 In countries, where cash registers and receipt printers are hardware-fiscalized, fiscal versions were offered, mostly under the name Printer Model 3F.
 They were essentially Model 4 printers with added regionally-compliant fiscal logic.
 Both IBM and third-parties produced compliant fiscal logic for fiscalized Model 3F/4 printers.
 During transition of the industry from dot-matrix to thermal receipt printers, IBM offered 4610 printer models TN3 and TN4 as Model 3F/4 successors for hardware fiscalization, wherever paper journalling continued to be legally practicised before introduction of electronic journalling to the law.
 Based on dual-station TG3 and TG9 models of 4610 printer respectively, they included an additional thermal printing station specifically for paper journalling.